 The Development Case competition model is a platform for discussion and results.
 This year’s theme, Cultivating an innovative spirit to alleviate global youth unemployment, focuses on the topics of education, entrepreneurialism, youth employment, and millennial communication.
-The World Bank invites you to form a team of up to five creative thinkers (who are 18-35 years old) and submit a proposal for one of the four development cases that highlight real life challenges facing development organizations.
+The World Bank invites individuals and teams of up to five creative thinkers (who are 18-35 years old) to submit a proposal for one of the four development cases that highlight real life challenges facing development organizations.

 PROCESS AND TIMELINE

-Teams register with a group name under one case study.
-Each team may only submit one proposal for the entire competition.
-An individual team may NOT submit proposals for each case.
+Individuals and teams register with a group name under one case study.
+Each individual or team may only submit one proposal for the entire competition.

 Measurements of social impact